 - A) The General Fund is the main operating fund of the City.
 It accounts for financial resources used for general types of operations.
 This is a budgeted fund, and any unrestricted fund balances are considered as resources available for use.
 This is a major fund of the City. - B) The Special Revenue Funds are used to account for the proceeds of specific revenue sources that are restricted to expenditures for specific purposes.
-These are major funds of the City.
 The City has two special revenue funds; Municipal Road Aid Fund and ARC Fund. - C) The Debt Service Fund is used to account for the accumulation of funds for the periodic payment of principal and interest on general long-term debt.
-This is a major fund of the City.
 The City has one debt service fund; Sewer Fund.